-Organisational Unit A business context element representing the unit of an columns; clauses as rows), or crosstab (rules composed from two input dimensions).
+Organisational Unit A business context element representing the unit of an organization which makes or owns a decision.

-Orientation The style of presentation of a decision table: horizontal (decision rules as rows; clauses as columns), vertical (rules as
+Orientation The style of presentation of a decision table: horizontal two input dimensions).

+(decision rules as rows; clauses as columns), vertical (rules as columns; clauses as rows), or crosstab (rules composed from